Al Khor (city): Historic architecture

 Three historic watchtowers, known as the Al Khor Towers, remain near Al Khor's shoreline, having been built in the late 19th century to early 20th century.
 Their primary purposes were to provide a vantage point and to scout for potential attacks.
 The three towers, each cylindrical, have walls that are 60 cm thick and diameters of approximately 4 m each.

 Among Al Khor's historic sites is the Ain Hleetan Well, which oral tradition suggests led to the founding of the city.
 First built in the late 1800s of a mixture consisting of plaster, clay, and gravel, the water from the well was believed by locals to be of medicinal value.
 It is said that it was discovered by a group of hunters, and that its construction eventually led to the development of the surrounding area which evolved into the modern-day city of Al Khor.
 In recognition of its historic importance, a marketplace consisting of over 70 stores known as Ain Hleetan Market was erected near the well, bolstering its tourism potential.
 Qatar Museums is responsible for the upkeep and maintenance of the well.

 Comprising two houses adjacent to a marketplace, the Al Ansari Property is situated in the central part of Al Khor.
-It was constructed around 1930 for members of the Al Ansari family, whom also owned the neighbouring Al Khor Souq, which dates back to 1910.
+It was constructed around 1930 for members of the Al Ansari family, who also owned the neighbouring Al Khor Souq, which dates back to 1910.
 The houses underwent several expansions after their construction to lodge more family members.

 Located in a former two-level police station along the coast is the Al Khor Archaeological Museum.
 It houses artifacts collected from expeditions carried out in the municipality.
 On the ground floor of the museum, handiwork relating to Qatar's cultural heritage are displayed, and there are exhibits on the maritime traditions historically engaged in by Qataris, such as fishing and shipbuilding.
 Ancient artifacts obtained from excavations, including those done on the dye industry in Al Khor Island, are hosted on the first floor, as well as geographic maps of Al Khor.
 On the second level, visitors are provided with a view of the bay and docks near the museum.